MunjungKim/Malkus-wheel/README.md

 # Numerical_Analysis
-POSTECH 2021 Spring semester Computational Physics Term Project.
+POSTECH Computational Physics Term Project.

 ------
 ## Topic : How does the round off error affect the reliablity of the simulation nonlinear dynamical system?